Hyperlast/Split-NotSo-Wise/README.md

-# My project for selective course MJT
+# My implementation of project for selective course MJT

 # Split(NotSo)Wise :money_with_wings: